bcurran3/ChocolateyPackages/cobian-backup/readme.md

+* For unattended install this program has to have a hard-coded installation path.
+I used a default of C:\Program Files\Cobian Backup 11.
+If your Windows System Drive is not C:, don't use this package, download and install it manually.

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?